 Run the Internet Troubleshooter

-The Internet Troubleshooter is an automated tool which checks the network connection on the computer for any known issues and provides the details on how to fix them.
-Let’s run the build in internet troubleshooter which may help to fix the problem.
+The Internet Troubleshooter is an automated tool that checks the network connection on the computer for any known issues and provides details on how to fix them.
+Let’s run the build-in internet troubleshooter which may help to fix the problem.